I’ve recently been experiencing a lot of pain, grief, and heartbreak.

 To embody this warrior archetype does not mean to be cold or detached in the face of pain.
 To the contrary, it is to go into the pain, surrender to it, truly feel its full potency and taste its textures.
 This is how we can ultimately let it go.

-In the mist of this process, we can discover a newfound tenderness toward ourselves, witnessing our own sensitivity, vulnerability, and bravery with eyes of compassion and admiration.
+In the midst of this process, we can discover a newfound tenderness toward ourselves, witnessing our own sensitivity, vulnerability, and bravery with eyes of compassion and admiration.
 We can see that on some level we are still soft, frightened children, and yet simultaneously we can see that we’ve become much more.
 In this observation we can discover a more all-encompassing love and appreciation for ourselves—a sense of great dignity in who we are.

 Through these trials and shadows we also gain an ever larger capacity to connect to the other side of the coin: the light and joy of existence.